for Shellawax, Shellawax Glow,

-Shellawax, Shellawax Cream, Shellawax Glow and Aussie Oil ARE NOT plastic finishs like polyurethane and many of the Tung and other oil finishes on the market which contain polyurethane or varnish.
-It is a shellac based finish with a special hardener which will end up being about as tough as a melamine bench top.
+Shellawax, Shellawax Cream, Shellawax Glow and Aussie Oil ARE NOT plastic finishes like polyurethane, Danish Oil or many of the other mixed oil finishes on the market which contain polyurethane or varnish.
+All 4 of the above friction polishes are shellac based finishes containing our special hardener which end up being about as tough as a melamine bench top.

 It is applied to poorly sanded work.

 It is applied over wet (green) timber, or wood that is only partly dry.